postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ### Getting monitor notifications

 When configuring a monitor, you can choose to receive email notifications for monitor run failures and errors.
-You can add up to five email recipients to receive notifications
+You can add up to five email recipients to receive notifications.

 > Once the number of consecutive failures exceeds the defined limit, Postman will stop sending failure notifications.
 The default limit is 3 consecutive failures.